Teacher's Pension Plan

 Teachers with less than two years' service who leave teaching will be eligible for a cash refund.

 Retired teachers, in receipt of a NS Teachers' Pension, who substitute or hold a term position will not make contributions to the Teachers' Pension Plan.
-If contributions are inadvertently deducted by the employer, the retired teacher should contact the school board for which he or she worked to arrange for a refund.
+If contributions are inadvertently deducted by the employer, the retired teacher should contact the education entity for which he or she worked to arrange for a refund.
 A reminder that if you are in receipt of a NS Teachers' Pension, you can work up to 69.5 days each school year without impact to your pension payments.

 Advice to teachers who are leaving teaching: contact the Nova Scotia Pension Services Corporation (In Metro, 902-424-5070; toll-free, 1-800-774-5070) and ask "What are my pension options"?